noaione/yuusha-shoukan-ln/sources/v13/chapter2.md

 [No, it certainly was a relatively good alcohol, but it’s not that rare of a drink.]

-[…Is that so.
+[...Is that so.
 However, this tastes delicious.
 I think it’s one of the best I’ve ever had...]

 [I see.
 Hey, Kaito.
 My bad, for having you deal with my selfishness today.]